Rahul-Raviprasad/Patterns-in-Angularjs/README.md

 Another option is to go Hybrid
 Folders for feature and then by type?

+## Data Patterns
+Separation of concerns(Single responsibility principle)

+Controllers defer data calls to a data service/ factory All data/XHR is isolated like it should be SomeService.getData() within controller instead of making call your controller will become easily testable
+Reusable

+use $http for XHR calls or run Digest cycle once you done using some other method

+## Use Decorators
+Decorate the $exceptionHandler Service commonEH.config([‘$provide’, function ($provide) {
+  $provide.decorator(‘$exceptionHandler’, [‘$delegate’, ‘$exceptionConfig’, ‘logger’, extendExceptionHandler]);
+}])

 ## Resources used to collect this
 1. John Papa - 10 AngularJS Patterns - Code on the Beach 2014